Equivariant geometry of odd-dimensional complete intersections of two quadrics: Actions and invariants

-\begin{rema} Much of this extends to a nonclosed field $k$, except for the interpretation of $\Br_G(\Spec(k))$ as the group cohomology $\rH^2(G,\bG_m)$.
+Much of this extends to a nonclosed field $k$, except for the interpretation of $\Br_G(\Spec(k))$ as the group cohomology for $G$.
 Moreover, we would have to keep track of the Galois actions on $\mu_n$ and $\widetilde{G}$. \end{rema}